novorender/novorender-examples/oauth/README.md

-# Using @novorender/api with Vite [vanilla-ts](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-vanilla-ts) template
+# Using Novorender OAuth 2.0 with PKCE

-A tutorial can be found for this project [here](https://docs.novorender.com/docs/tutorial/vite_getting_started).
+this project is linked to the [following](https://docs.novorender.com/docs/guide/using_oauth) guide.

 1. Clone the repository: